b3n0h/react-weather/react-weather/README.md

 ## README

-Input a city name to get the weather!
+Input a city name to get the weather! (watch the background change)